Ireland Travel Guide

 Driving around the Emerald Isle is a great way to see the beauty that makes Ireland some famous, tis the way to go!
 Ireland has a huge amount of car rental and hire companies to choose from.
 Getting out onto the roads in the West of Ireland, you won’t be disappointed.

-Once you have your driving licence and credit card, renting a vehicle is fairly hassle-free, you will need to allow enough journey time because you may be driving on the other side of the road, compared to what you usually used to!!! but you will be fine.
+Once you have your driving licence and credit card, renting a vehicle is relatively hassle-free, you will need to allow enough journey time because you may be driving on the other side of the road, compared to what you usually used to!!! but you will be fine.

 All the Airports have car rental desks and depots just next to the Airport grounds.
 It’s a good idea to shop around for prices, car rental prices can be a good bit cheaper in the offseason compared to peak season, so shop around.

-Hiring a bigger vehicle up to a 9 seater (MPV) can be done on a normal car driving licence in Ireland, anything over 9 seats requires a minibus or bus licence.
+Hiring a bigger vehicle up to a 9 seater (MPV) can be done on a normal car driving licence in Ireland, anything over 9 seats requires a minibus or coach licence.
 Electric vehicle charging points have become available and Hybrids like the Toyota Prius are popular in Ireland.
 Charging points are scattered all around the Emerald Isle.

 Camper Van Rental